aag/alice2koha/README.md

 14. Import fines and checkouts
   * Create the directory `~/alice2koha/` on the web server and upload the alice2koha folder to it, along with fines.txt and checkouts.txt.
-  * Copy /etc/koha/sites/ield/koha-conf.xml on the web server to ~/alice2koha/ and chown it to your shell user.
+  * Copy /etc/koha/sites/INSTANCE_NAME/koha-conf.xml on the web server to ~/alice2koha/ and chown it to your shell user. (replace INSTANCE_NAME with the name you entered in step #1)
   * Run `./import_checkouts.pl checkouts.tsv`
   * Run `./import_fines.pl fines.txt`
 15. Import authorities